5ynthaire/5YN-MiyakoProse/README.md

 Above is also an example of the Topic-Comment structure common in Japanese language.</dd>

 <dt>Detachment</dt>
 <dd>1.
-Offensive use: Encasing contempt within abstractions, where the primary claim is an observation or technical analysis.<br />
+Offensive use example: Encasing contempt within abstractions, where the primary claim is an observation or technical analysis.<br />
 Example text:
 <blockquote>An AI reproducing the familiar conversational flow suggests the phenomenon goes beyond a tech illiterate fumbling though a manual written in a language they didn't comprehend—there is a higher order rhetorical jiujitsu involved, whether intentional or emergent.</blockquote></dd>
 <dd>2.
-Non-offensive use: Acknowledgement and remembrance.<br />
+Non-offensive use example: Acknowledgement and remembrance without superflous emotional display.<br />
 Example text:
 <blockquote>You're a poet, Elon.
 This will be the eulogy I will remember.</blockquote>
 </dd>